HIGHLY TOLERANT TURFGRASS (ESTABLISHED) - SPOT APPLICATION

 - DO NOT apply to fine fescue unless it is part of a seed blend.

-- DO NOT apply to Bahiagrass, carpetgrass, centipedegrass, dichondra, St. Augustinegrass, or lawns or turfgrass where desirable clovers are present.
+- DO NOT apply to Bahiagrass, carpetgrass, centipedegrass, colonial and seaside bentgrass, dichondra, St. Augustinegrass, or lawns or turfgrass where desirable clovers are present.

 - DO NOT apply to exposed feeder roots of trees or ornamentals or within the dripline of trees and other ornamental species.

 - DO NOT apply into any ornamental bed.